thajucp123/thajucp123/README.md

-👋 Hi, I’m Thajudeen CP, a passionate full stack developer with expertise in MERN (MongoDB, Express, React, Node.js) stack and additional knowledge in Flutter and Android Java.
+👋 Hi, I’m Thajudeen CP, a passionate full stack developer with expertise in MERN (MongoDB, Express, React, Node.js) stack and additional knowledge in Flutter and native Android.
 <br/>I'm excited to share my projects and skills with you!

 **Portfolio:** [www.thajucp.in](https://www.thajucp.in/)